mbjones/arctic-training2/README.md

-# Arctic Training Handss on materials
+# Arctic Training Hands on materials

 Hands on materials for the Arctic Data Training workshop

-* Datalkdjlask
+* Data
 * Lessons
 * Notes